JesseAldridge/ride_analytics/readme.txt

 Select all, copy/paste append to existing text file Repeat for each email
-Save resulting text file to lyft.txt in this directory Run lyft.py to parse the output
+Save resulting text file to lyft.txt in this directory Run lyft.py to parse the lyft.txt